RobHofmann/HomeAssistant-GreeClimateComponent/README.md

    Write it down in climate.yaml `encryption_key: <key>`.
 This solves Issue#1.

 6. OPTIONAL: Provide the `uid` parameter (can be sniffed) NOTE: This is not needed for all devices

+7. OPTIONAL: Provice input_boolean's to set lights, xfan, sleep and powersave mode on/off.